-Teresa Prados-Torreira is Associate Professor of American History in the Humanities, History and Social Sciences Department at Columbia College Chicago.
+Teresa Prados-Torreira is Professor of American History in the Humanities, History and Social Sciences Department at Columbia College Chicago.
 Her areas of study are the United States and Cuba, and her research interests include cultural history, women’s history and political humor and satire.
 She has presented her work at numerous conferences in the United States, Cuba and Spain, and published her work both in English and in Spanish.
-She is the author of Mambisas: Rebel Women in Nineteenth-Century Cuba (University Press of Florida, 2005) and The Power of Her Will: The Slaveholding Woman in Nineteenth-Century Cuba (University of Press of Alabama, forthcoming).
-She regularly publishes in Studies in American Humor, and is currently the vice president of the American Humor Studies Association.
+She is the author of Mambisas: Rebel Women in Nineteenth-Century Cuba (University Press of Florida, 2005) and The Power of Their Will: Slaveholding Woman in Nineteenth-Century Cuba (University of Press of Alabama, 2021).
+She regularly publishes in Studies in American Humor, and is the former president of the American Humor Studies Association.

 She received her BA in History from the Universidad Autónoma de Madrid, and her MA and PhD in American Intellectual History from the University of Missouri at Columbia.